 After each email sent as part of a campaign, you’ll want to take a look at the results.
-How your email reporting works is based on which email marketing platform you’re using, but in general, you should be able to see all of the basic metrics you’ll need.
-These include the numbers telling you how many:
+How your email reporting works is based on which email marketing platform you’re using, but in general, you should be able to see all of the basic metrics you’ll need including:

 - Emails Delivered

 Your email reporting should also tell you your click-to-open rate, as well as which device was used to view your email (tablet, iPhone, Android, desktop), and which domain your recipient uses (meaning Gmail, Comcast, etc.).